microsoft/github-actions-for-desktop-apps/README.md

 ```

 ### Publisher Profiles
 Publisher Profiles allow developers to store publishing information on their WPF application such as the configuration, target runtime, and deployment mode (whether the application is self contained or framework dependent).
-These profiles can be easily reference by the Windows Application Packaging project and used during build and packaging.
+These profiles can be easily referenced by the Windows Application Packaging project and used during build and packaging.

 To add a Publisher Profile to the WPF application, right-click the Wpf application and select “Publish.”
 In the Publish dialog, select 'New.'
 In the "Pick a publish target" dialog, choose the folder or file share to publish the app to and "Create Profile."
 ![](doc/images/pickAPublishTarget.png)